komunitin/komunitin-api/accounting/README.md

     "payee-signature": "bob's"
 }
 ```
 Beyond regular transfer attributes, they have the `local-payer` and `local-payee`.
-These are the local accounts that are involved in the extern transfer.
+These are the local accounts that are involved in the external transfer.
 They may be ommited if are equal to `payer`or `payee` respectively.

-Extern transfers may also carry the cryptographic signature of the payer and the payee.
+External transfers may also carry the cryptographic signature of the payer and the payee.

 #### Signature algorithm
 In order to build or verify a transfer signature the following string must be created: